serafinomb/docker-compose-laravel/README.md

 - Add the `VIRTUALHOST` domain, if set in the `.env` file, to your `hosts` file.

-Mind that the `composer` container will probably fail the first time for reasons I'm not sure at the moment, I'm a little tired and I'm too lazy to re-run the `docker-compose up -d` from a clean app to check.
-If you get the usual "cannot require composer"-something something error just run `docker-compose composer up -d`.
+Mind that the `composer` container will probably fail the first time for reasons I'm not sure about at the moment, I'm a little tired and I'm too lazy to re-run the `docker-compose up -d` from a clean app to check.
+If you get the usual "cannot require composer"-something something error just run `docker-compose composer up -d` again.

 You should be able to view your laravel project at http://localhost or at http://VIRTUAL_HOST